R v Penguin Books Ltd

 R v Penguin Books Ltd (Note: [1961] Crim LR 176) (also known as The Lady Chatterley Trial) was the public prosecution in the United Kingdom of Penguin Books under the Obscene Publications Act 1959 (Note: 1959 Chapter 66 7 and 8 Eliz 2) for the publication of D. H. Lawrence's 1928 novel Lady Chatterley's Lover.
 The trial took place over six days, in No 1 court of the Old Bailey, between 20 October and 2 November 1960, with Mervyn Griffith-Jones (Note: Senior Treasury Counsel at the Old Bailey, junior counsel Mr Alastair Morton) prosecuting, Gerald Gardiner counsel for the defence (Note: with Jeremy Hutchinson and Richard du Cann) and Laurence Byrne presiding.
 The trial was a test case of the defence of public good provision under section 4 of the Act which was defined as a work "in the interests of science, literature, art or learning, or of other objects of general concern".

-The jury found for the defendant in a result that ushered in the liberalisation of publishing, and which some saw as the beginning of the permissive society in Britain.
+The jury found for the defendant in a result that ushered in the liberalisation of publishing and that some saw as the beginning of the permissive society in Britain.